pinecone-io/pinecone-ts-client/README.md

 }
 ```

-To query with a spars vector:
+To query with a sparse vector:

 ```ts
 const queryRequest: QueryRequest = {